GIV-UCalgary/GIV-Website/content/authors/meysam/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "Meysam is a graduated MSc student interested in Digital Earth."
+bio: "Meysam is an MSc graduate with a strong interest in Digital Earth."

 interests:
 - Computer Graphics